Spicy Garlic Ramen Nabe Hot Pot (ピリ辛にんにくラーメン鍋; piri-kara nin'niku ramen nabe)

 Pluck the tails off the bean sprouts.
 Cut the Chinese chives into 4 cm long pieces.
 Cut the cabbage lengthwise in half and then across into 1 cm wide strips.
 Cut the pork belly into easy-to-eat pieces.

-When you've finished eating most of the meat and vegetables, add the instant ramen to the pot and cook according to the package instructions.
+When you've finished eating most of the pork and vegetables, add the instant ramen to the pot and cook according to the package instructions.
 Take the noodles out of the pot as soon as they're ready to eat and sprinkle chopped green onions on top.